DamianMcNulty/project3quiz/README.md

 ## UX

-### Game

-1. The user enters a username and submits a form
-2. The user name is checked for uniqueness
-3. The user must enter a username to play a game
-4. The user is presented with a riddle
-5. The user enters their answer into a textarea
-6. The user submits the answer using a form
-7. If the answer is correct the next riddle is presented
-8. If the answer is incorrect the guess is stored and printed below the riddle and the textarea is cleared
-9. Top scores for all users are displayed in a leaderboard

 ### User Stories

-1. As a user, I want to create a username so that I can play a game
+1. As a user, I want to create a username which is between 6 and 10 letters or digits long, does not contain spaces and does not begin with a digit so that I can submit my username to start a game.
-2. As a user, I want to submit my username so that I can start a game
-3. As a user, I want to solve a coding challenge so that can I play a game
+2. As a user, I want to solve a coding challenge and check my answer so that I can score a point
-4. As a user, I want to submit my answer to the challenge so that I can play a game
-5. As a user, I want solve the next challenge so that I can play a game
+3. As a user, I want solve the next challenge or finish the game
-6. As a user, I want to keep my score so that I know how I have played
+4. As a user, I want to know how my score as I play the game
-7. As a user, I want to view the leaderboard so that I can compare how I have played a game to other users
+5. As a user, I want to view the leaderboard so that I can compare how I have played a game to other users

 ### Wireframes